 Early autumn brings an upbeat and cheery atmosphere to Tbilisi, with wine bars and cafes in full swing, lots of outdoor events on the weekends, and regular maker’s markets and fairs on Rustaveli Avenue.

 This is one of the best times to visit for live music and cultural performances.
-Tbilisi’s autumn calendar features ballet and opera at the theatre on Rustaveli, adults-only puppet shows at the iconic Gabriadze Theatre in the Old Town, and in early fall, shows by the Sukhishvilebi ensemble.
+Tbilisi’s autumn calendar features ballet and opera at the theatre on Rustaveli, adults-only puppet shows at the iconic Gabriadze Theatre in the Old Town, and in early fall, shows by the Sukhishvili ensemble.

-The annual Tsinandali Festival – a multi-day classical music event hosted at the beautiful Tsinandali Estate in Kakheti – takes place in the first weeks of September.
+And the annual Tsinandali Festival – a multi-day classical music event hosted at the beautiful Tsinandali Estate in Kakheti – takes place in the first weeks of September.

 I use the TKT.ge website to search for events and to buy tickets for sporting matches, festivals and concerts in Georgia.